-Research performance in UK universities is measured by the Research Assessment Exercise (RAE), which takes place over a seven-year time period.
+Research performance in UK universities is measured by the Research Excellence Framework (REF) which takes place over a seven-year time period.
 It is an exhaustive measure of the value delivered by a university's research portfolio.

-The RAE has a direct bearing on the Quality-related Research (QR) funding the University receives from the Higher Education Funding Council for England.
+The REF has a direct bearing on the Quality-related Research (QR) funding the University receives from the Higher Education Funding Council for England.

 These results will help us secure our research base and continue to build our reputation as one of the world’s leading research universities.

-The University of York performed superbly in the most recent RAE, carried out in 2008, with results placing the University among the ten leading institutions in the UK for research.
+The University of York performed strongly in the most recent REF, carried out in 2014, with results placing the University among the leading institutions in the UK for research.